Barbara Bonner

 Barbara L. Bonner is a clinical psychologist and expert on juvenile sex offenders.
 She is known for her research on the assessment and treatment of abused children, prevention of child fatalities due to neglect, and treatment of children and adolescents with problematic sexual behavior.
 Bonner is the CMRI/Jean Gumerson Endowed Chair and Professor of Pediatrics at the University of Oklahoma College of Medicine.
-She serves as the Director of the Child Abuse and Neglect at the University of Oklahoma Health Sciences Center.
+She serves as the director of child abuse and neglect at the University of Oklahoma Health Sciences Center.

 Bonner was recipient of the 2014 American Psychological Association Award for Distinguished Contributions of Applications of Psychology to Education and Training.
 Her award cited "her passionate determination to improve the lives of children throughout the world by training countless professionals to be leaders in the field of child maltreatment, for her leadership in establishing one of the most highly respected centers for the study of child maltreatment in the nation, and for directing an interdisciplinary training program on child maltreatment".
 Bonner was previously awarded the 2001 APA Nicholas Hobbs Award for Child Advocacy from the Society for Child and Family Policy and Practice (APA Division 37).